Patrick (sportswear company): History

-Michel François Platini is a French former football player, manager and administrator.
+Michel Platini is a French former football player, manager and administrator.
 Nicknamed “Le Roi” (the king) for his ability and leadership, he is regarded as one of the greatest footballers of all time.
 Platini won the Ballon d'Or three times, in 1983, 1984 and 1985, and ended sixth in the FIFA Player of the Century vote.
 In recognition of his achievements, he was named Chevalier of the Legion of Honour in 1985 and became Officier in 1988.